 Classical Civilisation gives students a chance to look at the literature, art, and beliefs of the Greek and Roman worlds through drama, poetry, tragedy, archaeological evidence and art.
 Students study two great epic poems – Homer’s Iliad & Virgil’s Aeneid – in translation and use these to understand the idea of heroism and adventure at the time.
 They also have the opportunity to focus on Greek theatre and Democracy and the Athenians.

 Classical Civilisation is a broad course that mixes art, literature and politics and gives students an in-depth understanding of the mindset and realities of Greek and Roman society.
 Students are encouraged to build skills in literary analysis, historical interpretation, and understanding of cultural analysis.
 Students also develop an understanding of how we find out about and assess beliefs, through study of people in the distant past and thinking about the role of the written record as compared with artefacts and objects.

 How is it studied?

 Classical Civilisation is taught in small groups and students are given the opportunity to build sound subject knowledge as the course develops.
 Tutors then encourage students to explore and use this knowledge in class debate, and in analysing evidence and other interpretations of the past.
 This means that students are constantly encouraged to both build on their knowledge and to challenge it by being offered alternative perspectives and interpretations.
-Essays, source analysis, and interpretation all form part of the overall assessment and these skills are built throughout the course so that students are well prepared for AS or the full A Level.
+Essays, source analysis, and interpretation all form part of the overall assessment and these skills are built throughout the course so that students are well prepared for A-Level examinations.

 Exam Board: OCR